 Tick ID: The Ulster County Dept. of Health in Kingston offers a Free Tick ID Service (for more information click here).
 This does not test ticks for any disease agents such as lyme.
 Check with your physician for the names of laboratories performing tick-testing services.

-Led by Cornell Cooperative Extension Monroe County Master Gardener volunteers, the Rochester Blocks in Bloom community gardening initiative helps inner city home owners and renters grow neighborhood pride through the growth of home front flower gardens.
-With 665 households participating on over 70 city blocks, residents say the program has to increased community spirit and made their streets safer.
+Led by Cornell Cooperative Extension Monroe County Master Gardener volunteers, the Rochester Blocks in Bloom community gardening initiative helps inner-city homeowners and renters grow neighborhood pride through the growth of home front flower gardens.
+With 665 households participating in over 70 city blocks, residents say the program has to increased community spirit and made their streets safer.